Licoriceflex08/MyMirroProj/README.md

 # MyMirroProj

+The following is a Minimal Viable Product (MVP) implementation of the backend for MyMirro, fashion recommendation platform using Django, Django REST Framework (DRF), and PostgreSQL.
+The implementation will include:

+- Basic API endpoints (User Authentication, Products, Recommendations)
+- Database models (Users, Products, UserActivity for tracking interactions)
+- JWT Authentication
+- API testing setup (via Postman or cURL)
+- Setup instructions for local development

 ### **Setting Up the Backend (Django + PostgreSQL)**

 Follow these steps to set up and run the backend for **My Mirro**: